YudaWang/SelfDriving/P5-CarClassify+LaneFinding/YudaWangP5writeup.md

 #### 5. Single Frame Classifying
 Finally, 3 window sizes and steps(75% overlapping) are used to search cars at different distances with different image sizes.
-For smaller sizes(longer distances), I used 32x32 search window and only look for them at AOI: y = 360~600 For mid sizes(regular distances), I used 64x64 search window and only look for them at AOI: y = 360~720 For large sizes(close distances), I used 128x128 search window and only look for them at AOI: y = 360~720 The result is show in below.
+For smaller sizes(longer distances), I used 32x32 search window and only look for them at AOI: y = 360 to 600 For mid sizes(regular distances), I used 64x64 search window and only look for them at AOI: y = 360 to 720 For large sizes(close distances), I used 128x128 search window and only look for them at AOI: y = 360 to 720 The result is show in below.

 ![alt text][image1]